jadebarclay/digitaltools/content/prep/backup.md

 {% include card.html header="<i class='fas fa-sync'></i> Online storage & sync options" text=syncoptions img="storage-cropped.png" %}
 ___

-## Keeping more than one perfect copy of your data
+## Keeping more than one perfect copy of your data: 3-2-1 Backup!

 {% capture warning %}
 **Remember:** sync is not the same as backup!